Learning C to x86 Translation: An Experiment in Neural Compilation: Related Work

-To the best of our knowledge, no other previous machine learning work has addressed the task of machine compilation, the one we pose in this work.
-One specific challenge we note, apart from the usual ones in sequence modeling and, especially, source code modeling, is that in our case the target sequences are considerably longer (being assembler) instead of a similar size (as usual in machine translation) or considerably shorter (as usual in summarization or decompilation).
+To the best of our knowledge, no previous work has addressed the task of machine compilation.
+One specific additional challenge we note, is that the target sequences are considerably longer (being assembler) instead of a similar size (as usual in machine translation) or considerably shorter (as usual in summarization or decompilation).